This article was originally published in the VRMA Arrival, Issue 3, June/July 2019

 But when I really thought about it and delved more deeply, and took a good look around what was happening in the industry in this area, I realised that this topic is a very interesting one with much depth and many levels.

-We can look at minimizing risk not only a property level but also look at it from the perspective of ‘future-proofing’ both on an individual business level, and an industry level.
+We can look at minimizing risk not only at a property level but also from the perspective of ‘future-proofing’ both on an individual business level, and an industry level.
 By ‘future-proofing’ I mean ensuring that the vacation rental industry continues to be successful in the future; as and when situations change.

 Firstly, on a management level, there is strong anecdotal evidence that one of the primary reasons why a homeowner would not rent out their property, is due to a lack of trust and concern about allowing guests to stay in their home.
 This makes sense – as I think all us would feel queasy about letting strangers stay in our homes without a fairly robust guarantee that a property manager has procedures in place to take reasonable care about our assets and minimize risk.